framebassman/qa-assessment/bausparrechner-tests/test-plan/test-cases.md

 ## Integration tests
-### If tarrif is selected - Gewünschte Einzahlungsvariante card is displayed
+### If tariff is selected - Gewünschte Einzahlungsvariante card is displayed
 ### Slider is connected to the input
 ### Input is connected to the slider
 ### Input is connected to the Building Savings sidebar